-The term “transport infrastructure” refers only to infrastructures that are open to the general public.
-It covers buildings and other constructions as well as machinery and equipment, but it excludes vehicles and rolling stock.
+The term “transport infrastructure” refers only to infrastructure that is open to the general public.
+It covers buildings and other constructions, as well as machinery and equipment, but it excludes vehicles and rolling stock.

-Investment expenditure on infrastructure covers expenditure on new construction and extension of existing infrastructure, including reconstruction, renewal and major repairs of infrastructure.
+Investment in infrastructure covers expenditure on new construction, and the extension of existing infrastructure, including reconstruction, renewal and major repairs to infrastructure.

-For rail, infrastructure includes land, permanent way constructions, buildings, bridges and tunnels, as well as immovable fixtures, fittings and installations connected with them (signalisation, telecommunications, catenaries, electricity sub-stations, etc.) as opposed to rolling stock.
+For rail, infrastructure includes land, permanent-way constructions, buildings, bridges and tunnels, as well as immovable fixtures, fittings and installations connected with them (signaling, telecommunications, catenaries, electricity sub-stations, etc.) as opposed to rolling stock.

-For road, maintenance includes surface maintenance, patching and running repairs (work relating to roughness of carriageway’s wearing course, roadsides, etc.).
+For road, maintenance includes surface maintenance, patching and running repairs (work relating to the roughness of the carriageway wearing course, roadsides, etc.).

-For Inland waterways expenditures on locks are included.
+For inland waterways, expenditure on locks is included.

 Policy context and targets

 Traditionally, EU transport policy has been concerned with providing transport infrastructure and services to support the development of the internal market and ensure the proper functioning of the Community’s transport systems.
-Transport infrastructure investments are also seen as important in reducing disparities between regions.
+Transport infrastructure investment is also seen as important in reducing disparities between regions.

-Transport investment policies during recent decades have focused on extending infrastructure capacity, particularly roads, as a response to increasing traffic demand.
-However, the assumption that investment should keep pace with traffic growth has been questioned in the light of the increasing greenhouse gas emissions and congestion hindering the economies.
-There is strong evidence that new transport infrastructure (particularly road) generates new demand for travel, and often serves simply to shift congestion problems from one place or point in time to another (ECMT, 1997).
+During past decades, transport investment policies focused on extending infrastructure capacity, particularly roads, as a response to increasing traffic demand.
+However, there is strong evidence that new transport infrastructure, again particularly roads, generates new demand for travel, and often serves simply to shift congestion problems from one place or point in time to another.

-There are general targets for investments enabling modal shift to more environmentally friendly transport modes such as rail, waterways and sea transport, and also investments enabling an integrated trans-European Transport Network.
+There are general targets for investments enabling a modal shift to more environmentally friendly transport modes such as rail, waterways and sea transport.
+Targets also exist for investments enabling an integrated TEN-T.

-Most recently the European Commission published a Transport White Paper in March 2011 (European Commission, 2011), which includes a number of objectives and targets for transport.
-In particular there are a number of objectives aimed at ‘Optimising the performance of multimodal logistic chains, including by making greater use of more energy-efficient modes’, which will in most cases have a direct impact on transport infrastructure investment and capacity; these include:
+The European Commission published a Transport White Paper in March 2011 (European Commission, 2011), which includes a number of objectives and targets for transport.
+In particular, there are a number of objectives aimed at ‘Optimising the performance of multi-modal logistic chains, including by making greater use of more energy-efficient modes’, which will, in most cases, have a direct impact on transport infrastructure investment and capacity.
+These include:

 - 30 % of road freight over 300 km should shift to other modes such as rail or waterborne transport by 2030, and more than 50 % by 2050, facilitated by efficient and green freight corridors.
 To meet this goal will also require appropriate infrastructure to be developed.

 - By 2050, complete a European high-speed rail network.
 Triple the length of the existing high-speed rail network by 2030 and maintain a dense railway network in all Member States.
-By 2050 the majority of medium-distance passenger transport should go by rail.
+By 2050, the majority of medium-distance passenger transport should travel by rail.

-- A fully functional and EU-wide multimodal TEN-T ‘core network’ by 2030, with a high quality and capacity network by 2050 and a corresponding set of information services.
+- A fully functional and EU-wide multi-modal TEN-T ‘core network’ by 2030, with a high quality, high capacity network by 2050 and a corresponding set of information services.